Kia ora koutou katoa,

 The Transport Knowledge Conference is an annual New Zealand event, organised by the NZ Ministry of Transport, which provides a forum for people working across the transport sector to share, build and maintain their transport knowledge.
 This year’s conference theme is “Managing transport demand: Technologies, social and economic impacts”.
 It will feature data, information and research that will contribute to our understanding of the fiscal, infrastructure, business, economic, social and access impacts of transport demand management interventions.

 Additionally the NZ Ministry of Transport is organising an OECD/International Transport Forum Roundtable in Auckland on the 30th Nov and 1st Dec 2017, immediately following the ATRF/TKC conference.
-Full conference registrants will have the opportunity to attend the Roundtable discussions as observers.
-Details about the Roundtable (such as venue, seats availability and registration process) will be made available directly to full registrants.
+The topic for discussion is “Social impacts of time- and space-based road pricing”.
+There are a small number of seats available (on first come, first serve basis) for full conference registrants who engage in related field to attend the Roundtable discussions as observers.
+If you are interested in finding out more, please indicate when you fill in the ATRF registration online.

 The ATRF/TKC conference will be hosted by the Department of Civil and Environmental Engineering, and the Transportation Research Centre, at the Grafton Campus of The University of Auckland.

 We expect a high calibre of speakers from across the New Zealand and Australian public sector, academic community, and research organisations will contribute to these events.
 These combined events will attract a significant presence of international transport experts attending the conference.
 The week will provide an excellent opportunity for central and local government agencies, industry, academic and research institutions in Australasia to participate in discussion of current and emerging transport issues.